MLB owners lock out players, 1st work stoppage since 1995

 Teams decided to force the long-anticipated confrontation during an offseason rather than risk players walking out during the summer, as they did in 1994.
 Players and owners had successfully reached four consecutive agreements without a work stoppage, but they have been accelerating toward a clash for more than two years.

+"We believe that an offseason lockout is the best mechanism to protect the 2022 season," baseball Commissioner Rob Manfred wrote in a letter to fans.
+"We hope that the lockout will jumpstart the negotiations and get us to an agreement that will allow the season to start on time.
+This defensive lockout was necessary because the players' association's vision for Major League Baseball would threaten the ability of most teams to be competitive."

 Talks that started last spring ended Wednesday after a brief session of mere minutes with the sides far apart on the dozens of key economic issues.
 Management’s negotiators left the union’s hotel about nine hours before the deal lapsed at 11:59 p.m.
-EST, and players said MLB did not make any new central economic proposals this week.
+EST.

 MLB’s 30 controlling owners held a brief digital meeting to reaffirm their lockout decision, and MLB delivered the announcement of its fourth-ever lockout — to go along with five strikes — in an emailed letter to the Major League Baseball Players Association.